-Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for the College of Humanities and Social Sciences and its departments.
-Comparisons to previous data are also provided for the college and departments.
-The College of Humanities and Social Sciences was previously evaluated in 2019-2020.
+Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for each college and department participating within this assessment.
+Comparisons to previous data are also provided for each participating college and department.
+The College of Arts and Media and the College of Humanities and Social Sciences were previously evaluated in 2019-2020, while the College of Health Sciences was postponed until 2020-2021 due to the COVID-19 pandemic.
 A full breakdown of college-level data can be found in Table 2.
-A breakdown of department-level data for the College of Humanities and Social Sciences can be found in Table 3.
+A breakdown of department-level data for the College of Arts and Media can be found in Table 3, College of Humanities and Social Sciences can be found in Table 4, and College of Health Sciences can be found in Table 5.